Mulch, compost and worm farms

 - Mulching also prevents weeds and weed seed germination, which compete with plants for moisture and nutrients.

-- Mulching also keeps the soil temperature constant, and using an organic mulch means you're adding extra organic matter to the soil.
+- Mulching also keeps the soil temperature constant, and using an organic mulch means you are adding extra organic matter to the soil.

-Mulching greatly improves soil conditions for the roots zone of all plants.
+Mulching greatly improves soil conditions for the root zone of all plants.